 Smoked Tomato Po'boy Sandwiches

 Reimagine this traditional seafood sandwich with smoked tomatoes.
 Why?
-Because smoked tomatoes are amazing.
-Add some fresh-off-the-grill sliced onion, arugula, radishes, and a Southern-style remoulade, and you'll forget entirely that this sandwich is supposed to be made with meat.
+Because smoked vegetables are unexpectedly amazing.
+Add some fresh-off-the-grill sliced onion, arugula, radishes, and a Southern-style rémoulade, and you'll forget that this easy meatless dinner idea is supposed to be made with pork, chicken, or seafood.

-This vegetarian main is packed with protein and vitamin A to give you a satisfying meal.
-Root veggies are cooked in cumin until they're crisp-tender for the filling.
+Craving Mexican cuisine minus the meat?
+We’ve got you covered with this healthy no-meat recipe for dinner packed with loads of protein and vitamin A. Root veggies cook in cumin until they're crisp-tender to go into the enchiladas.
 Add black beans and a spicy tomato filling for a boost of flavor.

 Cajun-Seasoned Vegetarian Gumbo

-This vegetarian-friendly Southern favorite needs just seven ingredients, including beans, tomatoes, okra, and frozen stir-fry veggies for a slow cooker main dish that takes just 10 minutes to prep.
-Don't mind us for helping ourselves to a second bowl.
+This vegetarian-friendly Southern favorite needs just seven ingredients, including beans, tomatoes, okra, and frozen stir-fry veggies.
+Even better news?
+This, one of our best meatless dinners, takes just 10 minutes to prep before it essentially finishes itself in the slow cooker.